dylanfprice/hutmap/README.md

 ## Install Dependencies ##

 First, make sure you have [Python](http://www.python.org) installed.
-I'm using Python 2.6.
-Note that this Python installation is *only* used for running scripts in scripts/utils, and not for running the code.
+Any 2.x version should do.
+Note that this Python installation is *only* used for running scripts in scripts/utils/, and not for running the code.
 Vagrant will provision a separate Python install for the development vm that runs the code.

 Next install [Vagrant](http://www.vagrantup.com).
 Vagrant requires both [Ruby](http://www.ruby-lang.org) and [VirtualBox](https://www.virtualbox.org),